chenqi008/V2C/DataConstruction/README.md

 ### (2) Organization of V2C-Animation dataset

 Run the following code, which can produce and organize the data automatically.
+The name of the movie in the movie_path should be the same as the SRT files in the SRT_path.

 ```
 python DataConstruction/toolkit_data.py --SRT_path (path_of_SRT_files) --movie_path (path_of_movies) --output_path (path_of_output_data)